 The journey for forestry or woodland is similar to farming.
 My father, a onetime District Officer forester for the Forestry Commission in Cumbria, Argyll and Gwynedd, planted acres of softwood ‘plantations’ in line with government timber policy.
 He retired early to then become an early pioneer for Continuous Cover Forestry in the UK.

 Many of these forests are now being harvested or lauded as mountain bike parks.
-As new planting falls behind, imports increase, other organisations take on the role of ‘public image trees‘ and socially ill-equipped carbon hunters stride onto the scene.
+As new planting falls behind, imports increase, while single-issue campaigning organisations take the role of ‘public image trees‘ and socially ill-equipped carbon ‘hunters’ stride onto the scene.

 Wildlife keepers

-All the above also applies to gamekeepers, ghillies, stalkers, rangers, wardens et all who are out there working in the rural sector.
-Too isolated, time poor, and reliant on others to speak on their behalf.
+The above issues are integral to farmers, foresters, gamekeepers, ghillies, stalkers, rangers, wardens who are out there working in the rural sector.
+Sometimes too isolated, too time-poor, and reliant on others to speak on their behalf, who may not always be authentic as to putting across a diversity of views.

 Adapt

-This is not about keeping the status quo.
-It’s about a ‘just transition‘ – an easy ambition, though tougher in reality.
-Detecting the direction of social licence while responding to ever-numerous consultations and not fighting every corner, isn’t easy.
-It’s about working alongside other people and staying in the rural community.
-Resilient, by hook or crook, by sharing ideas and shelving ideals to adapt and stay relevant.
+This is not about business as usual.
+It’s about a ‘just transition‘ (the “just” word is an easy ambition, harder to convey in reality).
+Detecting the direction of ‘social licence’, the public gaze, the voter’s Overton Window, while finding time to respond to a short window consultations, is testing us.
+Somehow it’s about working alongside other people with whom we may disagree: resilient, by hook or crook, sharing ideas and shelving ideals to adapt and stay relevant within evolving rural communities.

-But it’s also about celebrating, acknowledging and perhaps accepting a time to mourn those who undertook farming, forestry and land-based practices within a different era.
-And who may find it well nigh impossible to change.
+At the same time it’s about celebrating, acknowledging and perhaps accepting a time to mourn those who undertook farming, forestry and land-based practices within a different era.
+And for those whom may find it well nigh impossible to change.

-While change is upon us, and tribal humans are prone to airbrush out past context in order to suit modern narratives, we must create the space for primary industry livelihoods to engage and adapt.
+While change is upon us, and tribal humans are prone to airbrush out past context to suit modern narratives, we must try and create that space for primary industry related livelihoods to engage and adapt.

 Human, not evidence, based

-For all the science and uncertain evidence we have, humans are the key and few immersed in the topics can remain insulated from the raw effects of a transition – just or otherwise.
+For all the science, hard facts and uncertain evidence we have, the spectrum of diverse human nature underpins this ‘Gutenberg moment’.
+The more immersed you become in the topics, the harder it is to remain insulated from the raw effects of a transition – ‘just’ or otherwise.

-It’s damn tough.
-I saw it in my late father, local farmers in the pub, foresters online, land agents on LinkedIn, conservationists in the field.
-Hot emotion runs deeper than cold evidence-base science.
+It’s damn rough.
+I saw it in my late father, local farmers in the pub, foresters online, land agents in the field, wardens on reserves, ecologists at conferences, conservationists all; passionate hot emotion can run deeper than cold evidence-based science.

 “Our people, language and culture are being wiped out by people from elsewhere with no understanding of the issues…it is really adversely affecting my people…the people I’m here to serve”